 When World War II broke out, he was too old for military service and, starting in 1941, he served as Director of Information for the War Production Board and later held similar posts in the Department of Commerce and the Department of the Interior.
 This experience in Washington prepared him to write his first book, War Lords of Washington, at the of age 50 in 1948.
 Although the book was not particularly successful, it inspired Catton to leave the Federal government and become a professional author.
 In doing so, he began to focus his passion for the Civil War into a full-time occupation.

-image In 1951, he published Mr. Lincoln’s Army, the first volume in what would become a trilogy about the Union’s Army of the Potomac.
+In 1951, he published Mr. Lincoln’s Army, the first volume in what would become a trilogy about the Union’s Army of the Potomac.
 A year later, the second volume, Glory Road, would hit the bookshelves and readers began to see something new in his writing.
 Here was an author who, while detailing the major historical events and figures of the time, still delved into the life, death, and experience of the soldier in the line.
 For Catton, the story of the war was as much about the private as the general, and, perhaps, even more so.
-As a result, his books contained a unique humanity about them that most historians failed to provide and this remarkable quality resonated with his growing population of followers, many imageof whom had been privates themselves in World War II.
+As a result, his books contained a unique humanity about them that most historians failed to provide and this remarkable quality resonated with his growing population of followers, many of whom had been privates themselves in World War II.

 Then, in 1953, Catton published the final volume of the trilogy, A Stillness at Appomattox.
 For me, that title alone has always had a compelling sort of magic to it.
 Apparently, it did for many people then as well.
 This book would be Catton’s first commercial success and, with it, came the 1954 Pulitzer Prize for history.
 Shortly thereafter, he would become one of four founders of American Heritage magazine, serving initially as a writer, reviewer, and editor.
 In the first issue, he wrote: